kmlawson/skills-in-transnational-history/seminars.md

 Ch 5 "The Politics of Territory in Song Dynasty China" 118-140 Ruth Mostern

 KNOWLES
-Ch 2 "Creating a GIS for the History of China" Peter K. Bol
+Ch 2 "Creating a GIS for the History of China" Peter K. Bol (see Files)
-Ch 4 "Scaling the Dust Bowl" Geoff Cunfer
+Ch 4 "Scaling the Dust Bowl" Geoff Cunfer (see Files)
 Ch 6 "Mapping Husbandry in Concord: GIS as a Tool for Environmental History" Brian Donahue
 Ch 8 "New Windows on the Peutinger Map of the Roman World" Talbert and Elliot

 PAST
-Ch 2 "Teaching the Salem Witch Trials" Benjamin Ray
+Ch 2 "Teaching the Salem Witch Trials" Benjamin Ray (see Files)
-Ch 3 "Similarity and Difference in the Antebellum North and South" Aaron C. Sheehan-Dean
+Ch 3 "Similarity and Difference in the Antebellum North and South" Aaron C. Sheehan-Dean (see Files)
-Ch 6 "Redlining in Philadelphia" Amy Hillier
+Ch 6 "Redlining in Philadelphia" Amy Hillier (see Files)

 BODENHAMER
 Ch 7 "Mapping Text" May Yuan